Oleksandr Bondarenko (economist): Public and educational activities

-Member of the Board of the Association of Alumni of the Kyiv-Mohyla Academy.
-He is the initiator and founder of the grant to the best lecturer-graduate of the Faculty of Economic Sciences of KMA "INHERITANCE OF SCIENTIFIC ACTIVITY".
-Together with classmates of the Faculty of Economics of KMA founded the Fund of Scientific Publications and Business Trips for students and teachers of the Faculty.
+Bondarenko is a member of the Board of the Association of Alumni of the Kyiv-Mohyla Academy.
+He initiated and founded the 'Inheritance of Scientific Activity' grant, awarded to the best lecturer and graduate of the Faculty of Economic Sciences at KMA.
+Together with his classmates from the Faculty of Economics, he established the Fund for Scientific Publications and Business Trips to support students and faculty members.

-Founder and head of the NGO "Association for Economic Development" - a platform that develops and implements programs of regional and national economic development, analysis and scientific aspects of the economy.
+He is the founder and head of the NGO "Association for Economic Development" - a platform that develops and implements programs of regional and national economic development, analysis and scientific aspects of the economy.

-He is also a member of the Board of Trustees and a member of the Advisory Board of The Kharkiv University of Humanities' "People's Ukrainian Academy".
+Bondarenko is also a member of the Board of Trustees and a member of the Advisory Board of The Kharkiv University of Humanities' "People's Ukrainian Academy".

 In November 2019, he initiated a project of complete reconstruction of the Leonid Kogan Philharmonic Hall Dnipro.

-Oleksandr Bondarenko is a big supporter of the Invictus Games Ukrainian national team, which are designed to provide new opportunities for servicemen and veterans who have paid a high price for their devotion to their country and its people.
+Oleksandr Bondarenko is a big supporter of the Invictus Games Ukraine national team, which are designed to provide new opportunities for servicemen and veterans who have paid a high price for their devotion to their country and its people.
 He organized sports parachute jumps for the participants of anti-terrorist operation and people with disabilities.

+In the summer of 2024, the Investment Programs Bureau team led by Oleksandr Bondarenko implemented an educational project for entrepreneurs from Chuhuiv and Chkalovsk communities in Kharkiv Oblast and representatives of local authorities.

+In July of the same year, he implemented a series of workshops on the Green Economy in cooperation with the European-Ukrainian Hub for Ukrainians in Denmark.

+In October, he initiated and created a new educational platform for universities, business schools and corporate academies - ECOPRO.Academy.